jis3r/three.js-VectorTools/README.md

 # three.js-VectorTools

-This  is a framework that offers functions for vector-calculation with javascript and three-js.
+A framework that offers functions for vector-calculation with javascript and three-js.